 \subsection{PSOA RuleML Presentation Syntax}

-We revise the syntax of \cite{Boley11d,Boley15b,ZouBoley16} to indicate the dependent/independent distinction just where it is needed.
+We revise the syntax of \cite{Boley11d,Boley15b,ZouBoley16} to indicate the dependency dimension's dependent/independent distinction just where it is needed.
 This is done such that the original syntax is reused as much as possible.

 In particular, for the {\it dependent-tuple, independent-slot special case of psoa terms}, oidless or oidful, m dependent tuples and k independent slots are permitted (m $\geq$ 0, k $\geq$ 0), with tuple $i$ having length $n_i$ (1 $\leq$ $i$ $\leq$ m, $n_i$ $\geq$ 0), where a right-slot (i.e., left-tuple) normal form is assumed: